TheDonkeyCheesecake/Future-Engineers/README.md

 Once the obstacle exits the region of interest and is no longer detectable, the car will go back to the wall following as explained in the Open Challenge Section until it locates another signal pillar or an orange or blue line to turn.

-During turns, when the camera detects a new signal pillar while not currently detecting a blue or orange line, the number of turns is updated by one with the car switching back to obstacle avoidance.
+During turns, when the camera detects a new signal pillar while not currently detecting a blue or orange line, the turn ends with the number of turns being updated by one with the car switching back to obstacle avoidance.
 This is done to avoid miscounting turns as our car sometimes sees the next pillar before passing the orange or blue line.
+If the camera does not detect a signal pillar during a turn, we use the same method as the open challenge to end the turn: checking if the area of the lane the car is turning towards has increased past a certain threshold.

 Whenever we pass by a pillar we keep track of its target in a variable, and then when we detect a blue or orange line after 7 turns, meaning we are done with the second lap, we can determine if we continue in the same direction or rotate around in the opposite direction as we can determine the colour of the pillar from its target.

 To turn in the opposite direction.
 The car performs a three-point turn.
 Firstly, the car turns left at a sharp angle for a set amount of time.
 Secondly, the car drives right backward for a set amount of time.
 Finally, obstacle avoidance begins again as the car drives forward while adjusting its angle to the red pillar which is now in front of the car.

+Once we count 12 laps, we create a timer for 3 seconds if we see a signal pillar at the end of the twelfth turn, and a timer for 2 seconds if we see the lane at the end of the twelfth turn.
+After the timer runs out, the program ends and the car comes to a stop.

 [Link to Video](https://www.youtube.com/watch?v=yourvideo)
 ***